ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Unlike OpenARC it skips source-to-source level translation and instead produces LLVM-IR/SPIR directly.
 We use Coriander to translate CUDA codes into OpenCL so we can evaluate the similarities in functionality of benchmarks with AIWC.

-# Methodology
+# Methodology{#sec:methodology}

-Since AIWC metrics were selected to be architecture independent, it is a reasonable assumption that these metrics should also be language independent.
+AIWC metrics were selected to be architecture independent, it is a reasonable assumption that these metrics should also be language independent.
 The methodology to verify this assumption is outline in the following.
-Given a functionally identical application but implemented in OpenCL, CUDA, OpenMP and OpenACC, we utilise contemporary translation tools to generate AIWC compatible OpenCL codes, then generate AIWC metrics, and finally compare the AIWC feature-spaces of different languages against a baseline OpenCL version.
+Given a functionally identical application but implemented in OpenCL, CUDA, OpenMP and OpenACC, we utilise contemporary translation tools to generate AIWC compatible OpenCL codes, then generate AIWC metrics, and finally compare the AIWC feature-spaces of different language implementations against features from the baseline OpenCL version.
 Because AIWC analysis operates directly at the SPIR-V/LLVM-IR level, we utilize translation tools to lower the input languages to the desired abstraction level.
 Coriander was used to generate LLVM IR from CUDA input, while OpenARC was used for both OpenMP to OpenCL and OpenACC to OpenCL translation.
 An identical version of clang and LLVM (3.9.0) is used to lower the output OpenCL to SPIR from all tools.

-We selected the Gaussian Elimination application from the Rodinia Benchmark Suite\ [@Rodinia] for our evaluation.
-By design Rodinia applications are targeted toward accelerator-based systems, and many of the applications in the benchmark suite are represented in multiple programming models, including CUDA, OpenCL, and OpenMP.
-Furthermore, additional OpenMP and OpenACC implementations of various Rodinia applications have been developed by open source extension projects\ [@pathscale], which we utilize in our evaluation.
-The Gaussian elimination <!--and the breadth-first search applications, each composed of two kernels. --> application is composed of two kernels, we present the comparison of the first `Fan1` kernel in Results (Section \ref{sec:results}), `Fan2` was also analysed and available in the associated Jupyter artefact \todo[inline]{reference artefact} but for brevity is omitted from the paper.
- We also discuss the required changes made to each implementation to get the closest approximation of work between versions.

 \begin{figure*}
     \centering